Tercileon/Python/01_python_features/03_objects.md

 ---

-**Performance Lab**
+**Setting up your Python environment (lab 1A)**

-Please complete performance lab 1A prior to continuing to the next topic.
+Please complete lab 1A setting up your Python environment.

 |[Setup](/01_python_features/lab1a.md)|
 |---|